siddhantnipun/studentmanagement/README.md

 # Student Management
-This is a student Management Project built in Python using tkinter.
+This is a Student Management Project built in Python using tkinter.